There is a funny thing about how time works in fairy tales. At the end of the adventure, they say “and they lived happily ever after”.

 “A mistake is an accident.
 Cheating and lying are not mistakes, they are intentional choices.
 Stop hiding behind the word mistake when you get caught” – The Coach from Raise Your Mind

 Your values if you have chosen them intentionally, will assist you in your life journey to achieve the goals you set for yourself.
-Your values will also excuse your choices as a mistake, or will accept that you intentionally made that wrong choice and try to do better in the future.
+Your values will also excuse or accuse your bad decisions.
+This is because your values can validate the difference between the simple wrong choice, and the times self-sabotage intentionally made that wrong choice.
+It is up to you to try, or not try to do better in the future.

 At first the goals we form are all education types of choices.